sumeetbidhan/inventory-management-system/README.md

 - Add products to the cart and view details.
 - Toggle dark and light mode.
 - Proceed to checkout.
+  ---- (Upcoming - login page also linkage with a backend api using nodejs)

 ## Contributing